louisbrulenaudet/mongoose-subresource-integrity/README.md

 ````

 Where the first argument is the path to the file describing the Mongoose schema, and the second is the one containing the set of subfolders and statics files to which we want to collect the hash for the Subresource Integrity checkin.

 ## Usage/Examples

+When executing the `saveSubresourceIntegrityHash` function, it becomes possible to observe within the database, the creation of an object for each file contained in the directory and its subdirectories, or its replacement in case of identical absolute access paths, as well as the assignment of a unique hash preceded by the mention "sha384-" as follows :

 ```javascript
 {